DjangoGirls/tutorial/en/css/README.md

 Don't be afraid to tinker with this CSS a little bit and try to change some things.
 Playing with the CSS can help you understand what the different things are doing.
 If you break something, don't worry – you can always undo it!

-We really recommend taking this free online [Codeacademy HTML & CSS course](https://www.codecademy.com/tracks/web).
+We really recommend taking this free online [freeCodeCamp - Basic HTML & HTML5](https://learn.freecodecamp.org/).
 It can help you learn all about making your websites prettier with CSS.

 Ready for the next chapter?! :)